gapolinario/language-survey-birthday-2024/report.md

 | Italian     |  2 |
 | Serbian     |  1 |

-Then, notice that English is the second language of almost everyone.
+Then, notice that English is the second language of almost all participants.

 | Language | L2 speakers |
 |--|--|